 - Slide a smooth-bladed knife along the sides of the pan to release any chocolate that might be stuck, and lift the whole block of fudge with the help of the paper.

-- Transfer to a flat surface and cut into squares, triangles, or rectangles.
+- Transfer to a flat surface and cut into 1-inch squares, triangles, or rectangles.
 A sharp large kitchen knife works very well for this part.

 - Store leftovers in the fridge, covered, or in an airtight container.
 It lasts for several weeks or a month.